zeplo/validator/README.md

 # Zeplo Validator

-Validates a schema, using JS objects and validator functions.
-Also, allows for warnings.
+Validates a schema, using JS types and validator functions.
+Outputs an array of all errors, so you can format them as you need.

 Install with: